Asian insurer FWD Group shelves planned U.S dollar bond deal -investor message

-SYDNEY, Sept 19 (Reuters) - Asian insurer FWD Group has cancelled a planned U.S dollar bond, according to a message by its banking syndicate sent to investors and seen by Reuters.
+SYDNEY, Sept 19 (Reuters) - Asian insurer FWD Group FWD.N has cancelled a planned U.S. dollar bond, according to a message by its banking syndicate sent to investors and seen by Reuters.

 The insurer, owned by Hong Kong entrepreneur Richard Li, had hoped to raise about $325 million via the 10-year bond, Reuters reported on Monday.